konekoya/til/python/display-web-scraping-data-with-pandas.md

 # Display Web Scraping Data with Pandas

-Pandas is a very good tool for data analyzing and parsing.
-But it can also be handy when you're scraping data from the web and want to view it in the terminal or even save as _.csv_ or _.json_ etc.
+Pandas is a very good tool for data analysis and parsing.
+It can also be useful when scraping data from the web, whether you want to view it in the terminal or save it as a .csv or .json file, among other formats.

 ```py
 import pandas as pd